Lawrence city leaders cancel purchase agreement for building that was proposed for new City Hall

 Currently the Planning & Development Services department and the Municipal Court are currently located at offices in the Riverfront Building which the city leases for about $300,000 per year.
 The 2000 Bluffs Drive location would consolidate its departments in one location.

-Gwen Gigious, a representative with the firm Multistudio, said the Bluffs Drive location would cost under $200 per square foot to renovate, and would be the best opportunity for the city at this time.
+Gwen Gigous, a representative with the firm Multistudio, said the Bluffs Drive location would cost under $200 per square foot to renovate, and would be the best opportunity for the city at this time.

 Yet public commenters felt that the financial costs of moving from city hall did not outweigh the cultural and social costs of what could happen by moving the city hall from downtown.

-Steven Hill said when the location was voted on by Lawrence residents 44 years ago, the area was derelict.
+Stephen Hill said when the location was voted on by Lawrence residents 44 years ago, the area was derelict.
 Leaders at the time hoped the new building could be an “anchor” to downtown and over the years, it is clear it’s been a “great decision.”

 “This building opened up this end of town for redevelopment,” Hill said.